 One of the biggest mistakes people make when it comes to fitness is doing the same thing day in and day out every week.
-Cross-training can help you prevent injury and stiffness and get stronger and faster.
+Cross-training can help you prevent injury and stiffness and help make you stronger and faster.

 How I got from 10km to marathon running injury-free

-When I first started flirting with fitness four years ago all I used to do was run.
-I did the odd 10km race and ran a whatever-felt-good pace – no watch included – until I decided wanted to level up and aim for my first half marathon.
+When I first started flirting with fitness five years ago all I used to do was run.
+I did the odd 10km race and ran a whatever-felt-good pace – no watch included – until I decided I wanted to level up and aim for my first half marathon.

 Running like this can really leave your body feeling fatigued and tight and injury-prone, which I was.
 At this time I started practicing yoga in-between the long runs.
-You was I TIGHT!
-My muscles had shortened and I could barely touch my toes.
-Regular yoga practice really helped me strengthen up muscles I wasn’t using, aided me with stretching and flexibility (I was very bad at stretching after a run) and helped improve my breathing.
+Yoh, was I TIGHT!
+My muscles had shortened and I could only dream of touching my toes.
+Regular yoga practice really helped me strengthen up the muscles I wasn’t using and forced me to get the much-needed stretching in (I was very bad at stretching after a run), plus it helped improve my breathing.

 Fast forward a couple years and now I’m doing triathlon training: swimming, cycling and running – and still some yoga in the mix!
 I also have a coach now, who has designed a programme specifically for the type of cross-training I’m doing.
 Steve Atwell is a certified IRONMAN coach and level-2 triathlon coach.
 Here, he gives us some insight into the benefits and importance of cross-training.

 Why runners should swim